Sherikoo/Weather-Journal-App/README.md

 Open the Command Prompt and type the following:

-- Item npm install express
+- npm install express
 - npm install body-parser
 - npm install cors
 - node server.js (to run the server)

-Type this url "localhost:3000" in the browser to open the webapp Type any valid city name and your feelings, then click the 'Generate' button.
+Type this url "localhost:3000" in the browser to open the webapp.

+Type any valid city name and your feelings, then click the 'Generate' button.